tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        |  SQL, DML, DDL                                                                                              |

-To satisfy Data Governance Policies need to add comments for the table and each attribute inside.
+To satisfy Data Governance Policies need to add comments for the table and table's columns.
 Let’s apply this policy for the `person_discounts` table.
-Please add English or Russian comments (it's up to you) that explain what is a business goal of table and attributes.
+Please add English or Russian comments (it's up to you) that explain what is a business goal of a table and all included attributes.

 ## Chapter X
 ## Exercise 06 - Let’s automate Primary Key generation